-The good news is that no matter what your income level is, you can start developing fiscally responsible strategies today and start to save money!
+The good news is that no matter what your income level is, you can start developing fiscally responsible strategies today and start to save money right now!

-The first strategy to save money is to be conscious with your money.
+The first strategy to save money is to be conscious of your money.
 As children, money was magic.
-We knew every penny, and carefully considered each purchase.
+What little money you have as a child is easy to keep track of.
+You know the color of every penny and carefully considered each purchase.
 As adults, with direct-deposit and debit/credit cards, money can be easier to spend.
-So, the first step is to regain your fiscal intelligence, is to regain that physical connection to your money.
-You can start as easily as paying for some items with cash.
-By doing this, you will see the physical money leaving your pocket.
+So, the first step is to regain your fiscal intelligence, to regain that physical connection to your money.

 Be Honest & Fearless